Mattsi-Jansky/recipes/daal-tomato-and-lentil.md

 Meta
 ====

 Lentil curry.
-Several servings, depending on what you have it with- ie it'll stretch further with rice.
+Have with rice and/or wraps/Chappati.

 * Servings: 8
 * Calories per serving: 300